-When women and men come to see us about rhinoplasty (nose job) at our Orlando-area practice, they often ask why a cast is needed after surgery.
+When patients are considering rhinoplasty (nose job), they often ask us why a cast is needed after surgery.
 What does it do?
 How does it work?
 Can I touch my cast after rhinoplasty?

 Understanding the purpose of the cast—also called a nasal splint—often helps patients prepare for that aspect of recovery.
 In this blog post, we’ll answer some of those common cast questions so you can prepare for the procedure and its recovery with confidence.